rostvilikiy-beep/kv-manager/DOCKER_README.md

 - Tailwind CSS + shadcn/ui for modern UI
 - Cloudflare Workers runtime for serverless API
 - D1 database for metadata and audit logs
-- Durable Objects for orchestration
+- Durable Objects for orchestration and WebSocket management
+- WebSocket connections for real-time progress updates with HTTP polling fallback

 ---